Your Woman: Critical reception

-Larry Flick from Billboard wrote that "the lines dividing electronic dance music and hip-hop are blurred on this instantly infectious ditty, actually, the real creative inspiration here appears to come from "Good Times" and other classic hits by Chic.
+Larry Flick from Billboard magazine wrote that "the lines dividing electronic dance music and hip-hop are blurred on this instantly infectious ditty, actually, the real creative inspiration here appears to come from 'Good Times' and other classic hits by Chic.
 It's evident in the jangly guitar licks and the bounce of the backbeat."
 He added that "those with no historical reference will probably find the distorted vocals and mind-numbing horn samples good fun."
 Stuart Millar from The Guardian described the song as "a blend of indie-pop, with an introduction from a trumpet piece taken from a 1920s record."

-A reviewer from Music Week gave it five out of five and named it Single of the Week, noting that it has already won Radio One support "and it's easy to see why.
+A reviewer from Music Week gave it a full score of five out of five and named it Single of the Week, noting that it has already won Radio One support "and it's easy to see why.
 With a vocal reverberating somewhere between The Buggles and Stephen Duffy, this instantly catchy pop synth dance track is simplicity at its irresistible best."
 Dave Fawbert from ShortList said, "It's one of those classic, not-quite-sure-why-it-works-but-it-definitely-does tunes, so lo-fi that the song was actually mixed [sic] on an Atari ST." Gina Morris from Smash Hits commented that "what's cool is that he recorded his debut single in his own room and then watched it go to number one."

 Music video

-The accompanying music video for "Your Woman" was produced in black and white silent film style.
+The accompanying music video for "Your Woman" was produced in the style of a black-and-white silent film.
 Most of the outdoor scenes were filmed in Derby.
+It was directed by Mark Adcock and filmed using a 16 mm Bolex camera.

 In the video, there are numerous elements of acting, cinematography and editing that suggest an old-fashioned film.
 The exaggerated gestures of Chloé Treend, the hat-wearing woman, helpless and fearful, and those of her quick-tempered lover hint at the acting style from 1920s expressionist films.
 The ostensive metaphors, such as the use of hypnosis on the woman by the man or the recurring shots of crossroad signs bearing names of romantic relationship related attitudes, remind of the 1920s and 1930s efforts to express subjectivism in film.

 The use of circular masks, as to emphasise focal points or for a mere elegant look, also belongs to the aforementioned period.
 At the point where the woman first enters the man's bedroom and in the final rope scene, match cuts are used in a manner resemblant of that from silent experimental films.
 Mishra can be seen for brief moments on television screens in the background.

 There is also a scene where the woman closes the door on the man's arm, as she tries to escape from his advances.
 This is a direct reference to scene from Salvador Dalí and Luis Buñuel's surrealist film Un chien andalou (1928).